Byzantine Multiple Access Channels -- Part I: Reliable Communication: The -user

-\begin{thm} If a \bmac $(W, \cA)$ is symmetrizable, then $\textsf{int}(\mathcal{R}_{\deterministic})=\emptyset$.
-Otherwise, $\mathcal{R}_{\deterministic} = \mathcal{R}_{\random}$. \end{thm} \begin{proof}[Proof sketch] For the {\em converse}, similar to the $3$-user case, we show in Appendix~\ref{sec:empty_interior} that if a channel is symmetrizable then $\textsf{int}(\mathcal{R}_{\deterministic})=\emptyset$.
-When the channel is not symmetrizable, the outer bound on the rate region is given by Theorem~\ref{thm:random_k}.
-As mentioned, towards the {\em achievability} side of the theorem we take the first approach (Section~\ref{intro:first_approach}) discussed in the introduction.
-We first show the following lemma (proved in Appendix~\ref{app:k_users_positivity}) which shows that all users can communicate at positive rates if a \bmac is not symmetrizable. \begin{lemma} If a \bmac is not symmetrizable, then there exists $(R_1, R_2, \ldots, R_k)\in \cR_{\deterministic}$ where $R_i>0$ for all $i\in [1:k]$. \end{lemma} Next, we show that for every randomized code with small probability of error, there exists another randomized code, also with a small probability of error, which requires only $n^2$-valued randomness at each encoder for a code of blocklength $n$.
-This argument is along the lines of the extension of the elimination technique~\cite{Ahlswede78} given in Jahn~\cite[Theorem~1]{Jahn81}.
-The formal statement and the proof is given in Appendix~\ref{app:randomness_reduction}.
+\begin{thm} For a $k$ user \bmac $(W, \cA)$, the interior of the deterministic coding capacity region, $\textsf{int}(\mathcal{R}_{\deterministic})$ is empty if and only if it is symmetrizable.
+Furthermore, when $(W, \cA)$ is not symmetrizable, $\mathcal{R}_{\deterministic} = \mathcal{R}_{\random}$. \end{thm} \begin{proof}[Proof sketch] For the {\em converse}, similar to the $3$-user case, we show in Appendix~\ref{sec:empty_interior} that if the channel is symmetrizable then $\textsf{int}(\mathcal{R}_{\deterministic})=\emptyset$.
+When the channel is not symmetrizable, the outer bound on the rate region follows from Theorem~\ref{thm:random_k}.
+To show the {\em achievability} direction of the theorem, {\em i.e.}, $\mathcal{R}_{\deterministic} \supseteq \mathcal{R}_{\random}$ if $(W, \cA)$ is not symmetrizable, we take the first approach discussed in the introduction (Section~\ref{intro:first_approach}).
+We first show the following lemma (proved in Appendix~\ref{app:k_users_positivity}) which states that all users can communicate at positive rates if a \bmac is not symmetrizable. \begin{lemma} If a $k$-user \bmac $(W, \cA)$ is not symmetrizable, then there exists $(R_1, R_2, \ldots, R_k)\in \cR_{\deterministic}$ where $R_i>0$ for all $i\in [1:k]$. \end{lemma} \pink{Next, we show that for every randomized code achieving a small probability of error, there exists another randomized code which also achieves a small probability of error, but requires only $n^2$-valued randomness at each encoder for a code of blocklength $n$.} This {\em randomness reduction} argument is along the lines of the extension of the elimination technique~\cite{Ahlswede78} given in Jahn~\cite[Theorem~1]{Jahn81}.
+The formal statement and its proof is given in Appendix~\ref{app:randomness_reduction}.

+The achievability of Theorem~\ref{achievability_k_users_final} is done in two phases.
+In the first phase, each user communicates a small number of their uniformly distributed message bits using the positive rate deterministic codes given by Lemma~\ref{achievability_k_users}.
+These will serve as the shared random bits between the user and the receiver in the second phase.
+The first phase is short compared to the second phase and only needs to communicate $\log{{n^2}}$ bits for a second phase of blocklength $n$.
+In the second phase, this small amount of randomness will be used by the new code obtained from the randomness reduction argument to communicate the remaining message bits.
+Note that the first phase allows the adversary to maliciously choose inputs of the users they control and thus the shared randomness between the malicious users and the decoder. \pink{This is why in our model, we allow the adversary to select the encoding maps for all users in $\cQ$.}